WYFM

-WYFM (102.9 FM) is a commercial radio station licensed to Sharon, Pennsylvania, United States, serving the Youngstown, Ohio market with a classic rock format.
-It is one of eight radio stations in the Youngstown market owned by Cumulus Broadcasting with studios and transmitter at "The Radio Center" in Youngstown.
+WYFM (102.9 FM) is a commercial radio station that is licensed to Sharon, Pennsylvania, United States.
+Serving the Youngstown, Ohio market.
+With a classic rock format, it is one of eight radio stations in the Youngstown market that is owned by Cumulus Media.
+Its studios and transmitter are located at "The Radio Center" in Youngstown.

 The station has a large coverage area and can be picked up fairly well even in Akron, and as far away as Erie, Pennsylvania.
 Within the large coverage area, WYFM competes with WNCD in Niles, WONE in Akron, WRQK in Canton, WFXJ in Ashtabula, WNCX in Cleveland, WRKT and WQHZ in Erie, and WDVE in Pittsburgh.